FizaAslam1/EDA-and-DataPreprocessing/README.md

 Key preprocessing steps:

-Handling Missing Values: Imputation of missing Age, Embarked, and Cabin data.
+Handling Missing Values:

 Feature Engineering:

-Extracted titles (Mr., Miss, etc.) from names
+Extracted titles

-Created FamilySize feature from SibSp + Parch

-Binning of continuous variables like Age and Fare
+Binning of continuous variables

 Encoding: Categorical features were encoded using LabelEncoding and/or One-Hot Encoding.